buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Stone giants prefer to live in huge caves on rocky peaks.
 They rarely live more than a few days' \*\* journey from other bands of stone giants and raise shared herds of goats and other livestock.

-Older stone giants tend to move away from the tribe for long periods, to live in solitude somewhere or attempting to fit into other humanoid civilizations.
+Older stone giants tend to move away from the tribe for long periods, to live in solitude somewhere or to attempt to fit into other humanoid civilizations.
 After decades of self-imposed exile, those who return are known as Stone Giants Elders.

 ### Stone Golem